The Jeanette Lipman Children's Defense Clinic

 The clinic has successfully litigated hundreds of criminal and education-related cases in the Central Virginia Area.
 Judges regularly tell our students that their representation is far superior to that of the typical court-appointed attorney.
 We provide a trauma-informed defense with the primary goal of doing everything within our abilities to ensure our clients reach adulthood without a criminal record or other collateral consequences.
 In our post-conviction work, the Clinic has successfully gained early release for more than 35 young serious offenders and litigated numerous resentencing cases.
 The Clinic has also avoided felony convictions for almost all our youthful clients and helped more than thirty unaccompanied children who fled to the US to escape violence and abuse in their home countries.
 Our most recent work involves a project to provide representation before the Parole Board for individuals initially sentenced to prison for crimes they committed as youths.
 Clinic students have earned seven releases through this work.
 We are now pursuing presidential commutations for four nonviolent marijuana offenders convicted as young people.

-Overall Course Goals and Learning Objectives
+Overall Clinic Learning Objectives

 1. To provide an experiential opportunity for law students to improve their practical skills while integrating their knowledge of substantive law and legal analysis.